-If you are the parent of a child that you think may be on the autistic spectrum, you will almost definitely get asked the question: ‘But why would you want to give him or her a label?’
+If you are the parent of a child that you think may be autistic, you will almost definitely get asked the question: ‘But why would you want to give him or her a label?’

 There are different kinds of labels, where autism is concerned – firstly, let’s look at what the word ‘label’ means.
 People tend to use the word, as in the above example, when they think that being given a clinical diagnosis gives you some kind of stigma, or disadvantage.

-However, in our minds, an autism diagnosis is that – a diagnosis, not a label – it means the individual meets a specific, clinically-agreed set of criteria for a condition, and this in turn means that the diagnosed individual may have access to support and services.
+However, in our minds, an autism diagnosis is that – a diagnosis, not a label – it means the individual meets a specific, clinically-agreed set of criteria for a specific issue, and this in turn means that the diagnosed individual may have access to support and services.
+(Yes, neurodiversity advocates do not support the medical model of a ‘diagnosed condition’ – but we can’t get away from the clinical aspect of diagnosis, and the benefits to autistic children of a diagnosis, in terms of support.
+Hence, we do use the term diagnosis, on the site.)

 There are certainly some frustrating connotations surrounding autism, due to a lack of understanding and education, and that is probably where the fear of so-called labelling comes in.